Deepali-Srivastava/object-oriented-programming-in-python/README.md

 # Python OOP : Object oriented Programming in Python

 This “Python OOP : Object oriented Programming in Python” repository contains source code for the students of my online course.
-You can learn in detail from my [Ultimate Python Programming](https://www.amazon.in/Ultimate-Python-Programming-programs-questions/dp/935551655X) book available on amazon.
+You can learn Python in detail from my [Ultimate Python Programming](https://www.amazon.in/Ultimate-Python-Programming-programs-questions/dp/935551655X) book available on amazon.

 ### About the Course
  * Thoroughly detailed course with complete working programs